 An involuntary company liquidation is deemed to be commenced when the court issues an order accepting the petition for a court-designated liquidation committee.

 See 6.1 Statutory Process for a Financial Restructuring/Reorganisation for the timelines relevant to bankruptcy liquidations.

-The difference in timelines between a bankruptcy reorganisation and a bankruptcy liquidation is that the law does not provide a time limitation for the latter, thus the duration of bankruptcy liquidation proceedings varies greatly on a case-by-case basis.
+The difference in timeline between a bankruptcy reorganisation and a bankruptcy liquidation is that the law does not provide a time limitation for the latter, and the duration of bankruptcy liquidation proceedings therefore varies greatly on a case-by-case basis.

-The High Court of Shanghai issued, in 2018, The Guidelines on Expedition of Bankruptcy Trials by Simplifying the Procedures (the Guidelines), which mandate that cases satisfying certain conditions will be tried under summary procedures in which statutory periods are substantially shortened.
+In 2018, the High Court of Shanghai issued the Guidelines on Expedition of Bankruptcy Trials by Simplifying the Procedures ("the Guidelines"), which mandate that cases satisfying certain conditions will be tried under summary procedures in which statutory periods are substantially shortened.
 The Guidelines requires that a summary procedure must be closed within six months of its commencement date.

 The timelines that apply to involuntary company liquidation ensure that the liquidation committee notifies known creditors within ten days and makes an announcement in public newspapers within 60 days of its formation.

 Under involuntary liquidation proceedings, the liquidation committee is required to complete the procedure within six months of its formation, but can apply to the court for an extension if necessary.

 This is dealt with in 6.5 Trading of Claims against a Company.

 This is dealt with in 6.2 Position of the Company, which contains information on moratoriums or "stays" of legal proceedings or enforcement actions in the case of a bankruptcy liquidation.

 No automatic stay or moratorium will be granted to a company in the context of an involuntary company liquidation.